Cardio-renal clinical study group

 We are a national group dedicated to initiating and supporting clinical research in the cardio-renal field.

-The group is led by Co-Chairs, Dr Tim Doulton, Consultant Nephrologist at East Kent Hospitals University NHS Foundation Trust Renal Unit, and Dr Matthew Graham-Brown, Honorary Consultant Nephrologist at University Hospitals Leicester.
+The group is led by Co-Chairs, Dr Tim Doulton, Consultant Nephrologist at East Kent Hospitals University NHS Foundation Trust Renal Unit, and Dr Matthew Graham-Brown, Associate Professor of Renal Medicine, University of Leicester and Honorary Consultant Nephrologist at University Hospitals Leicester.

 We are delighted to have new members, and are interested in studies proposed from out with the group.

-- Developing a better understanding of and treatments for the cardiovascular complications of chronic kidney disease.
+- Developing a better understanding of and treatments for the cardiovascular complications of chronic kidney disease (CKD).

 - Addressing why patients with kidney disease are at such a high risk of heart problems (approximately 20 times higher than the general public of the same age).